-This post may contain affiliate links.
+Blog posts on this site may contain affiliate links.
+As an Amazon Associate I earn from qualifying purchases.
 Every year for the past few years, instead of making resolutions, I’ve set a word of the year to put some intentions around my choices.
 This year is no different, other than the fact it probably was the toughest year to come up with a word.

 2018 Word of the Year: Worthy